Meghan Markle Accidentally Reveals Prince Harry’s Pet Name, Much To Her Embarrassment

 Duchess of Sussex Meghan Markle had an adorable public “oops” moment at the special performance of Hamilton that she attended with her husband Prince Harry this past week in London.

-As previously reported in Inquisitr, the royal pair stepped out for a night on the town to raise money for Prince Harry’s charity, Sentebale, by attending the musical with special guest and Hamilton creator Lin-Manuel Miranda.
+As previously reported by the Inquisitr, the royal pair stepped out for a night on the town to raise money for Prince Harry’s charity, Sentebale, by attending the musical with special guest and Hamilton creator Lin-Manuel Miranda.
 Sentebale, co-founded by Prince Harry’s friend Prince Seeiso of Lesotho, helps young people affected by HIV in the southern African countries of Lesotho and Botswana.
 The Duke and Duchess of Sussex created a buzz with their elegant attire, with Markle selecting a black Judith & Charles tuxedo minidress for the occasion.

 Cosmopolitan reports that Duchess Meghan and Prince Harry joined the cast of the musical on stage for photos.
 After shifting in place in front of Prince Harry, Markle reportedly asks, “Can you see my love?”
 The adoring cast members said “Awww” in unison, after which Markle is visibly embarrassed, smiling as she catches her composure by putting her hand up to her chest.